dismaster/RG3DUI/README.md

 ## Installation

-Follow these steps to install the Mining GUI on your system:
+Follow these steps to install the Mining Monitoring on your system:

 ### Download and Run the Installation Script